vazovn/galaxy-posix-upload-solution/README.md

 Do not forget to set `root` as owner of external scripts for real user setup

-## Add all the FOX users to group `ec01`.
+## Add all the FOX users to group `ec-fox-group`.

-	This allows all the members of `ec-galaxy-group` to write to the galaxy data directories
+	This allows all the members of `ec-fox-group` to write to the galaxy data directories

 ## Permissions